-Acadian provides various services related to approximately 1.3 million acres of Crown Lands subject to the Crown Licenses in the Province of New Brunswick at the direction of Fraser Papers and in a manner consistent with the way that the Crown Licenses have been managed by Fraser Papers for over 20 years.
-Fraser Papers has entered into the Crown Lands Services Agreement with Acadian for a term consistent with the term of the Crown Licenses held by Fraser Papers, whereby Acadian will provide various administrative and operating services to assist Fraser Papers in managing the Crown Licenses.
-Under the terms of this agreement, Fraser Papers continues to collect fees pursuant to licensing arrangements and pays fees to Acadian in consideration for the services provided under this agreement.
+Acadian provides various services related to approximately 1.3 million acres of Crown Lands subject to the Crown Timber Licenses in the Province of New Brunswick at the direction of Fraser Papers and in a manner consistent with the way that the Crown Timber Licenses have been managed by Fraser Papers for over 25 years.
+Fraser Papers has entered into the Crown Lands Services Agreement with Acadian for a term consistent with the term of the Crown Timber Licenses held by Fraser Papers, whereby Acadian will provide various administrative and operating services to assist Fraser Papers in managing the Crown Timber Licenses.
+Under the terms of this agreement, Fraser Papers is responsible for collecting and paying to the Government (i) a royalty fee (calculated in \$/m3 that varies based on species type), and (ii) administering a levy fee (calculated in \$/m3 for silviculture spending that differs for softwood and hardwood).
+Acadian will assist Fraser Papers by collecting such amounts from sublicensees.
 See "Principal Agreements - Crown Lands Services Agreement".